kunaljs-sudo/BookRentalManagement/README.md

 ## Need to be added:

 Since this application uses cloud MySQL server from [Aiven](https://aiven.io) as database and I have removed mysql-config.properties file which contain hostname, portname, username, password, etc. of database, if you want to use mysql cloud you can use Aven.io add the file in main/resources
-FileName should be exact same as I have provided this filename to LmsApplication.java as property file, if you wish to change it change in LmsApplication.java too
+FileName should be exact same as I have provided this filename to LmsApplication.java as property file, if you wish to change it change in BookManagementSystemApplication.java too

 #### mysql-config.properties